ibm-cloud-docs/assistant/migrate.md

     You can use one service instance to develop, test, and deploy an assistant, so do not create distinct resource groups for different types of deployment environments.
     {:tip}

     With a Premium plan, you can create multiple instances.
-The instances must all be created in the same resource group.
+However, the instances must all be created in the same resource group.

 1. From the IBM Cloud Dashboard services list, click the migrate icon ![Migrate](images/migrate.svg) for the instance you want to migrate, and then click **Migrate** from the popup.